iddoav/blaze-lock/README.md

 # blaze-lock
-A distributed readers-writer lock using Redis
+A readers-writer lock using Redis

 ### Implementation
 ```pseudo